 - When all of the peaches are done, take one peach out of the ice bath at a time and use your fingertips to slide the skin off

 - Slice the peaches into thin slices, I usually aim for about ¼ – ½ inch thick

 - Use the peaches in a recipe immediately, store the sliced peaches in the refrigerator for up to 3 days, or freeze them using either of the methods described below for up to 6 months

 How to Freeze Peaches

-Even with all of these delectable recipes to choose from, sometimes I elect to freeze some of my peaches so that I can enjoy them in the winter as well.
-This way I can enjoy favorite peach recipes that help to savor summer all year long!
+Even with all of these delectable recipes to choose from, sometimes I elect to freeze some of my peaches so that I can eat them in the winter as well.
+This way I can enjoy my favorite peach recipes that help to savor summer all year long!
 After all, is there anything better than a taste of summer when it is cold and grey outside?
 I think not!

 From frozen, I will use them in smoothies; sauces; crisps, crumbles, and cobblers; muffins and breads; and ice creams and popsicles.

 Peel and slice your peaches as described above and then there are then two different ways that you can freeze the peaches: